 MSOE Robotics serves as a hub for students who are interested in robotics at MSOE.
 Combining professional opportunities, competitive project teams, and volunteering events, we aim to help students find their passion in robotics and provide plenty of opportunities for them to learn.
 We partner with various FIRST Programs in the area to support the robotics ecosystem in Milwaukee, giving students an opportunity to mentor and volunteer in-need teams in the area.
 Competitive teams allow students to expand on their technical abilities and compete against other universities in multi-disciplinary events.

-The MSOE Robotic Surgery Club is a new student led organization that explores topics related to the advancement of medical technology and treatment.
-We offer project opportunities, learning experiences, and various other ways to get involved this coming school year.
+The MSOE Robotic Surgery Club is a student led organization that explores topics related to the advancement of medical technology and treatment.
+They offer project opportunities, learning experiences, and various other ways to get involved each coming school year.

 Society of Automotive Engineers: Baja Club Team